 The park offers a shuttle service for its visitors with the ultimate ride daily at $3.
 There’s a free service for wheelchair users.

 Walk along the Bay

 Also, you can spot several impressive buildings along the way, which are inspiring and exciting.

 Explore the architecture

 From skyscrapers and impressively designed Marina Sand Bays to heritage houses in China Town or colorful buildings in Little India, the architecture in Singapore leave visitors in awe with its design.

 Travelers can explore the multiculturalism and diversity in Singapore’s architecture, and these buildings remark the transformation of Singapore from a colony to a cosmopolitan city.

 Take a picture of Merlion – Singapore Lion Statue

 I was surprised when I visited the Merlion statue.
-The place was full of tourists who were trying to take photos with Merlion.
-However, it will be a miss if you don’t visit this iconic statue.
+The place was full of tourists trying to take photos with Merlion.
+However, it will be a miss if you don’t see this iconic statue.

 Shop until you drop

 Singapore is a paradise for shopaholics.
 From SGD 5 stalls in China Town to luxury brands in Marina Bay Center, travelers can enjoy shopping time with a wide range of products.

-Whether you are a budget traveler or you prefer a luxury experience, Singapore has something to offer.
+Whether you are a budget traveler or prefer a luxury experience, Singapore has something to offer.

 Party at Clark Quay